-On the third day, at the coffee cart, Still unable to make out the words on his shirt, I asked him, “So, who’s the little shiny fella there?” pointing to the dangling figure on the silver chain around his neck.
+On the third day, at the coffee cart, still unable to make out the words on his shirt, I asked him, “So, who’s the little shiny fella there?” pointing to the dangling figure on the silver chain.

-I learned that the figure was “St. Jude, patron saint of lost causes.”
-That says it all, I thought, but still haven’t figured out what the “all” was.
+“The patron saint of lost causes” he answered.
+That says it all, I thought, but still haven’t figured out what the “all” is.
 Did he believe that America needed to be “great again,” but didn’t have much hope that it would happen, or was the lost cause his friend who, like mine, had no options left, except to wait for the grim reaper to swing his scythe?

-I misunderstood and asked, “But Judas isn’t a saint, is he?” that much I knew, but I got the wrong saint, or in this case, sinner.
+I misunderstood and asked, “But Judas isn’t a saint?” that much I knew, but I had the wrong saint, or in this case, sinner.

-“No, no, no. It’s St. Jude,” he had said sarcastically suggesting I should have known,“not Judas Iscariot, the apostle who betrayed Jesus.
+“No, no, no. It’s St. Jude,” he said sarcastically, suggesting I should have “not Judas Iscariot, the apostle who betrayed Christ.

-“Oh, right that's who I was thinking of—for thirty pieces of silver, right?”
-I said.
+“Oh, sorry, that's who I was thinking of, silly me—for thirty pieces of silver, right?”

 “Exactly!"